Tim-Kirkwood/My-first-repository/README2.md

    is 50000, the record is discarded.
 4) If FILENAMES is "organism", the nighbourhood is written to file called *organism*.gbk.
 If FILENAMES is "accession", the neighbourhood is written to *accession*.gbk.
-Synteny softwares such as clinker can use these filesnames to label synetny plot samples.
+Synteny softwares such as clinker can use these filenames to label synetny plot samples.

-Once COLLECT has been run, a new folder with the same name as the binary file should be created in the directory that holds the binary file (i.e. the file "path/to/binary/file.txt" will generate the folder "path/to/binary/file").
+Once COLLECT has been run, a new folder with the same name as the binary file will be seen in the directory that holds the binary file (i.e. the file "path/to/binary/file.txt" will generate the folder "path/to/binary/file").
 This folder will have a subdirectory called "neighbourhood", containing all of the neighbourhood genbank files (i.e. "path/to/binary/file/neighbourhood").
 If WRITE_GENOMES is specified, a second direcory ("genome") will also